 - It is a Dimensionless parameter

-- Strainis the response of a system to an applied stress.
+- Strains the response of a system to applied stress.

 Young’s modulus is the ability of a material to withstand changes in length when under lengthwise tension or compression.